Benchmarks Show Galaxy S8 With Snapdragon 835 Is a Much Faster Android Handset

 Re: (Score:2)

+I don't like consumerism and the current dominating corpratocracy either, but even if we suspect that profit motives are holding us back, we do not have crystal balls into alternative realities to put numbers like that out there as fact.
+But I 100% agree that there are people we could've saved from dying if we cared about people over $

-Still slower than iphone 7 (Score:1)
+Still slower than iphone 7 (Score:1, Informative)

 Tested for real world usage and its slower than an iphone 7 https://youtu.be/OX4JucpvbJM